cch5ng/messenger_intl/README.md

 * Ability to start a conversation with connected friends.

-* Ability to view conversation message in native language (translated) or the friend's language (original).
+* (disabled) Ability to view conversation message in native language (translated) or the friend's language (original).

 ## (User) Run the App